Flexural modulus

 For very small strains in isotropic materials - like glass, metal or polymer - flexural or bending modulus of elasticity is equivalent to the tensile modulus (Young's modulus) or compressive modulus of elasticity.
 However, in anisotropic materials, for example wood, these values may not be equivalent.
-Moreover, composite materials like fiber-reinforced polymers or biological tissues are inhomogeneous combinations of two or more materials, each with different material properties, therefore their tensile, compressive, and flexural moduli usually are not equivalent.
+Moreover, composite materials like fiber-reinforced polymers or biological tissues are heterogeneous combinations of two or more materials, each with different material properties, therefore their tensile, compressive, and flexural moduli usually are not equivalent.